Djradek2/discordbot/README.md

 A knowledge game that uses the DiscordJS library.

-Does not actually require a public IP adress, but needs a database with filled out questions.
+Does not actually require a public IP adress, but needs a database with questions. (justInCase.sql contains around 200)